Information on everything you need to know about your studies

 Compensation for disadvantages

-If you wish to claim compensation for a disadvantage in examination performance, you must submit an application to the examination board in good time - usually during the registration period for the examination performance.
+If you want to claim compensation for a disadvantage in examination performance, you must submit an application to the examination board in good time - usually during the registration period for the examination performance.
+You will find the relevant documents and further explanations in the student portal.

-If a disadvantage occurs at short notice, please contact your responsible administrator in Student Services immediately.
+If a disadvantage arises at short notice, please contact the Student Services immediately.

 Audit committee